palomasodhi/palomasodhi.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
 I'm a researcher at [OpenAI](https://openai.com/), where I work on building next-generation LLMs to be more capable and aligned with human intents.
-My focus areas include alignment and post-training, reinforcement learning, and LLM agents.

-Previously, I was a researcher at [ASAPP](https://www.asapp.com/products/generativeagent/), where I helped develop dialog chatbots that converse with customers and take actions, such as interacting with external tools and user interfaces.
+Previously, I was a researcher at [ASAPP](https://www.asapp.com/products/generativeagent/), where I was building dialog chatbots that converse and take actions, such as interacting with external tools and user interfaces.

 Overall, I am excited about technologies that free up humans from mundane tasks, helping them be more creative and better decision makers.
 I did my Ph.D. in Robotics at [Carnegie Mellon University](https://www.cs.cmu.edu/) on combining machine learning with graph optimizers in the loop, with applications to robot manipulation.